 Over the years, units and Patrols have been encouraged to start and keep logbooks of various sorts.
 These can include records of what was done at weekly meetings, photo albums from camps, songbooks, games books, interest badge scrapbooks and the like.
 They are a wonderful record of 'coalface Guiding' - what really happened in individual units, which may (or indeed may not!) resemble official policy or official records.

-Anyone who has the slightest interest in Guiding history really should work to regularly keep a log or record of what their unit is doing now - ideally on paper, as computer records and video technologies soon become obsolete - it's not that many years since 3.5" disk was the thing, now most computers don't have a drive that can take them!
+Anyone who has the slightest interest in Guiding history really should work to regularly keep a log or record of what their unit is doing now - ideally on paper, as computer records and video technologies soon become obsolete - it's not that many years since 3.5" disk was the thing, a decade ago CD-Rom was the thing - now most computers don't have a drive that can take them!
 If you haven't got a log yet - please start today!
 The most important thing to record in your log isn't necessarily the big things - the international camps and adventurous activities outings (though that's not to say these things should go totally unrecorded) - but what's really important to record is the ordinary stuff you take for granted!
 What do you do at an average meeting?
 What do you wear (full uniform every week or not, do you have a unit necker), what happens in any opening or closing ceremonies you have, what happens at Promise ceremonies, what songs do you sing and what games do you play - do include the instructions and the written music so future generations can try them out!
-That's the sort of thing future generations will want to know about, what a unit did at an average meeting in the 2010s . . .
+That's the sort of thing future generations will want to know about, what a unit did at an average meeting in the 2010s, what they did in 2020 . . .

-If you have any old logbooks or unit records - do try to obtain and record information on what unit they refer to, and where located (geographical location as well as meeting place), and give an idea of the era they cover, who features in photos etc, who the author or authors were - and insert these details on acid-free paper.
-So often, these details are lost and we see unlabelled sepia photographs of anonymous units or camp scenes being sold for pennies at auctions, when the unit featured might still exist and be longing to know about their lost history, or a full log of a unit's doings but no record of who the Guider behind the camera was . . .
+If you already have any old logbooks or unit records - do try to obtain and record information on what unit they refer to, and where located (geographical location as well as meeting place), and give an idea of the era they cover, who features in photos etc, who the author or authors were - and insert these details on acid-free paper.
+So often, these details are lost and we see unlabelled sepia photographs of anonymous units or camp scenes being sold for pennies at auctions, when the unit featured might still exist and be longing to know about their lost history, or a full log of a unit's doings and the names of those in the pictures - but no record of who the Guider behind the camera was . . .

 In many areas of the UK, archives are maintained at a County level, sometimes in Divisions or Districts too.
 Collections often include badges, uniforms and books, and archivists are usually willing to lend material, host visitors who wish to see items they hold, or run activity sessions to help units with the 'Traditions' badges - and with other topics too.
 However in most areas the archivist is a 'one-man-band', a lone enthusiast who could do so much more, with just a little occastional assistance from volunteers.
 Often, there is little or no budget, and help is required with encouraging donations (of comparatively recent items too), cataloguing stock, organising loans, laundering uniforms, preserving items, publicising the resources visiting units to run 'archives' sessions, etc. Could you offer occasional help?
 If so, please contact your County's Archivist to offer your services - they'd be delighted to hear from you!